 Understanding the various modes of report sharing (Apps, Workspaces, and the soon-to-be-deprecated Content Packs) will ensure that you don’t end up at a dead-end within a few months.

 As with all of the software-as-a-service offerings that you interact with on a daily basis, Power BI is being tweaked and updated on a regular monthly schedule.
 It’s crucial to stay up-to-date with the latest additions to make sure you and your users are taking advantage of what the platform has to offer.
 Understand usage of the cost of Power BI within your organization and take advantage of the Power BI Premium calculator for planning.

 Visualize Your Data

 So, you’ve got your data model perfected and it’s time to start visualizing.
 Hold on!
 One of the most common mistakes that people make is using the wrong type of visual for the data that you’re trying to show.
 There are plenty of great resources to help you make the most impactful message with your visualization, and ensure that you’re not making an eye chart for your report viewers.
 Stephen Dew provides two great data visualization resources to check out – Information Dashboard Design and Show Me the Numbers.

 Unlock the potential of your data with DAX and expand the insights that your data provides.
 DAX functions are similar to Excel Expression language, and add powerful functionality to your model to slice and dice your data to generate deeper insights.
 This introductory video course is a great way to get started with DAX, and continue to build your DAX skills by learning DAX Patterns with ready-to-use data models and formulas.

 Keep On Learning, and Be Engaged!

 Connect, learn, and share ideas with experts and peers.
 Together, help each other get the most out of Power BI!
-Join the Power BI Community, and if you’re local to Austin, join the Austin Power BI User Group!
+Join the Power BI Community, and check out the local user groups in your area!